11 Fast-Growing Shade Trees for Your Yard

 10. Dawn Redwood (Metasequoia glyptostroboides)

+Let’s talk about another low-maintenance shade tree option.
 A deciduous conifer, the dawn redwood is deer-resistant and tolerant of standing water, which makes it an optimal choice for a water garden.
-Flourishing in the world since the dinosaur era, this tree offers ornamental interest in the fall when its bright green leaves turn an orange- or reddish-brown color.
+Flourishing in the world since the dinosaur era, this fast-growing ornamental tree provides a show in the fall when its bright green leaves turn an orange- or reddish-brown color.

 USDA Hardiness Zone: 5 to 8